COVID-19 Updates

 Clinical Training Sites

 The UCSD Medical Center Hillcrest Hospital is located on the north side of downtown San Diego on the Hillcrest neighborhood campus.
-This rotation includes a busy infectious disease inpatient consult service, emergency department consults, and the weekly I.D. outpatient clinic held in the adjacent Ambulatory Care Center on the Hillcrest campus (Medical Offices South).
-The I.D.
-Consult Service receives on average 3-6 new consult requests per day from all inpatient services at Hillcrest.
-The hospital houses an urban trauma center, the regional burn center, a busy emergency department that receives walk-ins and transports from all over San Diego County, medical, surgical, and neurosurgical intensive care units, a coronary care unit/step down unit, and obstetrical delivery suites, in addition to general medical, surgical, and inpatient psychiatric wards.
-This service provides the fellows with a broad experience with infections related to medical, surgical, and other acute illnesses, viral, bacterial, mycobacterial, fungal, and parasitic infections.
-The patient population is enriched for patients who are undeserved and/or are from marginalized groups.
-Fellows gain experience in caring for marginalized patient populations including the management of infectious complications related to substance use.
-The hospital serves an urban patient population from the immediate area, as well as the surrounding metropolitan area of southern, central, and eastern San Diego County and the border with Mexico.
+This rotation includes a busy infectious disease inpatient consult service, emergency department consults, and the weekly ID outpatient clinic held in the adjacent Ambulatory Care Center.
+This service provides the fellows with a broad experience with viral, bacterial, mycobacterial, fungal, and parasitic infections related to medical, surgical, and substance use.
+The majority of the patient population is undeserved and/or are from marginalized groups.
 Its geographic location near the Mexico border also provides access to patients who seek care for infectious diseases that are endemic to tropical and subtropical regions of Mexico and Central America.
-The third-party payer mix includes individuals with private insurance, managed care coverage, Medicare and Medi-Cal, and self-pay.

-Jacobs / Thornton /Sulpizio Hospital (UCSD Health)
+Jacobs/Thornton/Sulpizio Hospital (UCSD Health)

 Veteran's Administration Medical Center (VAMC)